jamiepotter17/stackoverflow/README.md

 * .gitignore and ./.ipynb_checkpoints - github files.
 * README.md - this file.
 * CRISP-DM Process.ipynb - the Jupyter Notebook file used in the exploration and analysis of the Stack Overflow data.
+* StackOverflowData.zip - contains the relevant .csv files used by the Jupyter Notebook file.

 ## Results<a name="results"></a>